-- 6.1 Use of a drone has the potential to capture private information.
+6.1 Use of a drone has the potential to capture private information.
 Collateral intrusion is also highly likely when using a drone.
 Therefore, consideration should be given to whether a RIPA authorisation is required.
-A drone can be a very useful tool to use in an investigation, however, if used to gather personal information the subject of the surveillance will either need to be notified of the use of the drone (such that any surveillance is not covert) or a RIPA authorisation will be needed. - 6.2 If the drone is to be used for publicity purposes, consideration must be given to the area the drone will be used and/or the event at which the drone will be used.
-The Council should avoid using the drone in residential areas as this is likely to capture private information.
-If this is not possible, residents should be notified in advance and consideration should be given to obtaining a RIPA authorisation.
-If the drone is to be used at public events, this should be made clear on any communications advertising the event.
+A drone can be a very useful tool to use in an investigation, however, if there is the potential to gather personal information the subject of the investigation and/or the landowner will either need to be notified of the use of the drone (such that any use of the drone is not covert) or a RIPA authorisation will be needed.
+If the drone is to be flown over a residential area or highly populated area, where the potential for collateral intrusion is high, notification that the drone will be used will be published on the Council's website prior to the flight.